The Protection of Trees: A Step-by-Step Guide to Understanding the status of protected trees

 Statutory protection

-In the context of legal protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant value to the public and ensure they are not destroyed or damaged.
+As a matter of legal protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities in order to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are set up through the secretary of state for the Environment.
-Preservation orders for trees are considered to be of exceptional worth and are therefore protected from all work, which includes cutting down.
+Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to have an exceptional value and are shielded from all work, which includes cutting down.

 TPO search

-To search for a TPO to locate one, contact an Tree and Woodland Officer of your local authority, who will inform you whether the tree is protected.
-They’ll also be able to guide you about the next steps to do if your tree is in a protected area.
+To search for an TPO You can reach your local Tree and Woodland Officer at your local authority.
+They will be able to tell you whether the tree is in the protection.
+They’ll also be able to advise you about the next steps to follow if the tree is protected.

 Preservation order search

-If you are looking for a preservation order, you will need to contact secretary of state for Environment.
-They can inform you whether the tree is in the protected zone and give you the necessary information and guidance.
+If you are looking for a preservation order, you will need to contact Secretary of State, Department of the Environment.
+They will tell you whether the tree is in the protected zone and give you the required information and guidelines.

 FAQs: